Connection Configuration

 - the connection appends

-ssh-rsato the advertised server-host-key preference list - RSA public-key authentication still prefers
+ssh-rsato the advertised server-host-key preference list - built-in RSA private-key authentication still prefers

 Use it when: